-AT for Education provides professional development training workshops and webinars for students and staff, see examples here: https://atfored.com/workshops-and-pd-trainings
+AT for Education provides professional development training workshops and webinars for educational staff, parents, students, tutors and related therapists; see examples here: https://atfored.com/workshops-and-pd-trainings

-In order to schedule an Assistive Technology evaluation/assessment for a specific student, first the school, agency, individual, or organization needs to:
+In order to schedule an Assistive Technology evaluation/assessment for a specific student or individual, first the school, agency, individual, or organization needs to:

 - The process, fees & paperwork will be discussed and a contract will be provided.

 - The teachers, related therapists and parents or guardians will be sent our pre-assessment/student information forms.

 - Upon acquiring a signed release, a request for the student’s IEP and relevant testing from other assessments (ie: neuro-psych, vision, hearing, reading, OT, PT, speech/language, etc.) Any relevant testing will be requested.
 (K-12 only).